 California's PG&E cuts power to more than 1M residents to prevent wildfires

-Pacific Gas & Electric, California’s biggest utility company, is shut off electricity to more than 1 million people on Wednesday in an effort to prevent wildfires caused by downed power lines.
+Pacific Gas & Electric, California’s biggest utility company, shut off electricity to more than 1 million people on Wednesday in an effort to prevent wildfires caused by downed power lines.

 Continue Reading Below